 Mountain Village is the heart of the ski resort, perched at about 9,500 feet altitude.
 It’s a tiny home-rule municipality founded in 1995.

-Take the free, scenic gondola (open year-round) from the town of Telluride up to Mountain Village, and take in the breathtaking views.
+Take the free, scenic gondola (open almost year-round, with closure dates in fall and spring—check the website for updated operating times) from the town of Telluride up to Mountain Village, and take in the breathtaking views.
 The journey to Mountain Village is just as great as being there.

 Mountain Village is located close to the slopes in the winter, but you can find great shops, restaurants, and more here year-round.
 It’s also a launching point for all kinds of outdoor adventures, such as biking, a summer concert series, tennis, and fishing.

 While Telluride is busy with festivals and music, you can take the gondola up to the village and find some relief from all the excitement.

 Hear Live Music